Desert View Power helps the local region meet biomass diversion requirements.

-Desert View Power (DVP) is a net 45-megawatt woody biomass electrical generation facility located approximately 40 miles east of Palm Springs in Riverside County California and is located on the Cabazon Band of Mission Indians Native American Reservation.
+Desert View Power (DVP) is a 45-megawatt renewable energy power plant located approximately 40 miles east of Palm Springs in Riverside County, California, and is located on the Cabazon Band of Cahuilla Indians Reservation.

-Greenleaf Power acquired DVP in 2011 and employs more than 30 full time staff (salary and hourly), plus more than 100 contractors during the spring and fall outage seasons.
-26 of DVP’s employees are hourly, earning on average in excess of $28.00/hour with full benefits and overtime pay.
+Greenleaf Power acquired DVP in 2011 and has more than 30 full-time employees plus more than 100 contractors during the spring and fall outage seasons.
 DVP creates other jobs in the community, including full-time jobs related to the recovery and delivery of biomass.
 Estimates indicate that biomass power plants generate 10 times as many jobs as a comparably sized conventional natural gas power plant.

 Six different local counties are currently sending their municipal tree-trimmings and other woody waste to DVP for processing.
-In addition to this support, Desert View Power pays local, state and federal governments and organizations including the Cabazon Band of Mission Indians, totaling more than $17 million annually in local economic impact.
+In addition, DVP pays local, state and federal governments totaling more than $17 million annually in local economic impact.

-DVP utilizes two combustion engineering circulating fluidized bed boilers and one steam turbine generator set to generate between 350,000 and 375,000 MWs annually, which is used to power the local area.
-The plant boilers are equipped with multi-clones and baghouse to create particulate control, ammonia injection for NOx control, limestone injection for sulfur dioxide control and hydrated lime for HCl and sulfur dioxide control.
+DVP utilizes two combustion engineering circulating fluidized bed boilers and one steam turbine generator set to generate between 350,000 and 375,000 MWh annually, which is used to power the local area.
+The plant boilers are equipped with cyclones and two baghouses for particulate control, ammonia injection for NOx control, limestone injection for sulfur dioxide control and hydrated lime for HCl and sulfur dioxide control.
 DVP operates under a Title V Permit and is compliant with all Federal, State, and Regional regulations.
 The plant is also a qualified in-state base load renewable resource (CEC# 60692A) that has been consistently providing renewable energy since the early 1990s.

-This facility is also a “base load resource” which means that it does not rely on the wind to blow or the sun to shine in order to produce power; the plant continually produces 45 megawatts per hour using biomass fuel.
-Being a base load resource, DVP provides stability to the electrical grid in Southern California and is able to assist in meeting high demand periods, like hot summers and high air conditioning use.
+This facility is also a “base load resource” which means that can create full energy at any time of day, in any weather.
+DVP provides stability to the electrical grid in Southern California and is able to assist in meeting high demand periods, like hot summers and high air conditioning use.

 If you have biomass to sell, please contact our team at (760) 272-4959 for specifications and pricing.